Compelling New Light on the Launch of Western Civilization Comes with a Soundtrack

 From its inception in 1994, The OTS Foundation held its focus on the prehistoric heritage of the islands of Malta and Gozo: a legacy that was not fully understood locally when Malta first became an independent Republic.

 For seven thousand years, every major power that sailed the Mediterranean had occupied and ruled in Malta.
 Suddenly, a scant handful of people became responsible for managing a mind-numbing volume of cultural heritage.
-Ill-understood, the most ancient and significant collection of ruins in Europe remained "under the radar" for a long time.
+Ill-understood, monumental archaeological sites that are among the most ancient and significant ruins in Europe remained "under the radar" for a long time.

 We are extremely proud to have played a role in bringing Malta's Temples into their own.
 Over the years, operation of OTSF non-profit cultural tourism to Malta channeled benefits back to the islands.